-During the tour you will appreciate the towns of Pisac, Yucay, Urubamba, Ollantaytambo and Chinchero.
-All this places has pre-Hispanic archaeological ruins that were built by different Incas and used as citadels or resting places.
+During the tour, you will appreciate the towns of Pisac, Yucay, Urubamba, Ollantaytambo, and Chinchero.
+All these places has pre-Hispanic archaeological ruins that were built by different Incas and used as citadels or resting places.
 Ideal places to buy handmade goods.

 Sacred Valley Peru Elevation

-The importance of this town is originated by salt extraction, since the time of the Incas was very important for the mineral, in colonial times continued its importance, is demonstrated by the large installed Jesuit community in the area, today you can see the beautiful carved doorways in houses that belonged to the priests.
-Was a crop experimentation center used by the Incas for acclimatization of product brought from other areas.
-At present this district keeps pre-Hispanic, colonial and republican attractive, highlighting people in the colonial doorways with coats of nobles and caciques from the sixteenth and twentieth centuries.
+The importance of this town is originated by salt extraction, since the time of the Incas was very important for the mineral, in colonial times continued its importance, is demonstrated by the large installed Jesuit community in the area, today you can see the beautifully carved doorways in houses that belonged to the priests.
+Was a crop experimentation center used by the Incas for acclimatization of products brought from other areas.
+At present this district keeps pre-Hispanic, colonial, and republican attractive, highlighting people in the colonial doorways with coats of nobles and caciques from the sixteenth and twentieth centuries.